imMMQ/scMageck/README.md

 to run both demos.

+The explanations of each input/outp files can be found in the Output files section below.

 ## Demo 2: collect single cell identity information from bam files

 This demo provides a mini example to collect single cell identity from a CROP-seq experiment.
 The single-cell RNA-seq is performed on 10X Genomics platform.